FrostyCoolSlug/streamdeck-strip-render/README.md

 - Missing or unable to process pixmaps are rendered as checkerboards
 - Images currently scale to fit the rect
 - Images don't maintain aspect ratio when resizing

-### Bar

-- Subtypes 2 & 3 (Trapezoid) not implemented, will render as groove
-- I have no idea how DoubleTrapezoid or DoubleRectangle work from a value perspective
-    - My understanding is that the Doubles are purely cosmetic, the same value should render in both
-- Bars currently stretch to fit the rect, but the example renders don't do that.

-### GBar

-- All Bar related issues apply here too
-- The arrow looks terrible, might need aliasing
-- Are borders on the arrows forced?